 Nick Baya - Music Tutor at Musictutors.co.uk

-Are you thinking of taking guitar lessons in Leeds?
+Are you thinking of taking guitar lessons?
 Are you on the verge of buying your own guitar?
 It's important to find a guitar that you love and feel comfortable with.
 You can try out different types and manufacturers in your local music shop, and it's always worth asking your one of our guitar teachers what they recommend before buying!

 Here are some tips from us on what to take into consideration before making your final decision.
 But remember, the most important thing is that you choose something you're comfortable playing in your guitar lessons in Leeds and in your practise.